 There are several content marketing metrics you can track to determine the true value of your social channels.
 These include how many people are clicking, commenting on and sharing your content.
 Monitoring these metrics will also help you gain a better understanding of your customers’ likes, dislikes, and behaviours.

-Create content that gets results by using our checklist
+Create content that gets results with our checklist

 Now that you understand what content marketing metrics matter and why it’s important to track actionable stats, you can put our content optimization checklist to work and create content that gets results.